Karaoke Kpop: 11 Resources to Help You Sing Up a Storm

 Don’t just learn lyrics—learn the meanings of songs.

-Your performance will benefit, but you also could get better at interpreting subtext, which may come in handy in your next Korean conversation.
+Sure, it helps to learn the individual lyrics and meanings of each word.
+However, you should also try to learn the meaning of the songs as a whole.
+Your performance will benefit, and you will get better at interpreting subtext, which may come in handy in your next Korean conversation.

 Speak the lyrics before you sing them.

-Singing can be pretty stylized, so speaking the lyrics ahead of time will help you nail down accurate pronunciations of the words.
+Singing can be pretty stylized, so speaking the lyrics ahead of time will help you nail down the accurate pronunciations of the words.
 After all, you don’t want to have to sing every Korean word you learn from karaoke when it’s time to say them in real life!

 Memorize lyrics to use as models for vocabulary and grammar rules.